Battle of Yehuling

-The Battle of Yehuling, literally the Battle of Wild Fox Ridge, was a major decisive battle fought between the Mongol Empire and Jurchen-led Jin dynasty during the first stage of the Mongol conquest of the Jin dynasty.
-The battle was fought between August and October 1211 at Yehuling (野狐嶺; lit.
-"Wild Fox Ridge"), which is located northwest of present-day Wanquan District, Zhangjiakou, Hebei Province.
-The battle concluded with a total Mongol victory that allowed them to overrun and conquer the northern part of the Jin.
-It also hastened the weakening and decline of the Jin dynasty.
+The Battle of Yehuling, also known as the Battle of Wild Fox Ridge or the Battle of Badger Mouth, was fought between the Mongol Empire and the Jin dynasty in 1211, during the first stage of the Mongol conquest of the Jin dynasty.
+The battle took place in the northwest of present-day Wanquan District, Zhangjiakou, Hebei Province.
+It concluded with a Mongol victory, hastening the decline of the Jin dynasty.